storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

         then Just (sortedArr ! mid)
         else Just ((sortedArr ! (mid - 1) + sortedArr ! mid) / 2)
 ```

+DESCRIBE THE CODE

+Now, let's implement the randomized median algorithm:

 ```haskell
 randomizedMedian :: (Ord a) => [a] -> Int -> Maybe a